Leslie Jordan: Social media

 At the time of his death, Jordan had accumulated 5.8 million Instagram followers.
 His following grew substantially in response to his comedy posts during the COVID-19 pandemic.

 Death

-On October 24, 2022, at approximately 9:30 am PDT, while driving to film scenes at the Call Me Kat set, Jordan's car, a late model BMW 2 series Gran Coupe, hit the side of a building at Cahuenga Boulevard and Romaine Street in Hollywood.
+On October 24, 2022, at approximately 9:30 am PDT, while driving to film scenes at the Call Me Kat set, Jordan's car hit the side of a building at Cahuenga Boulevard and Romaine Street in Hollywood.
 He was believed to have experienced a medical episode that led to the crash.
-Jordan was pronounced dead at the scene.
+He was pronounced dead at the scene.
 He was 67 years old.

 In January 2023, an autopsy report revealed Jordan died by "sudden cardiac dysfunction".
-According to the Los Angeles County Coroner's Office, Jordan died from sudden cardiac dysfunction due to arteriosclerotic cardiovascular disease.
-There was no evidence of drugs or alcohol in Jordan's system.
+According to the Los Angeles County Coroner's Office, he died from sudden cardiac dysfunction due to arteriosclerotic cardiovascular disease.
+There was no evidence of alcohol or other drugs in Jordan's system.
 At the time of his death, he had been sober for more than two decades.